Extra-Provincial Originating Outside B.C. Temporary Operating Permit

 It's a good idea to wait to purchase, lease or rent a vehicle until after you get approval for a temporary operating permit.

-An extra-provincial temporary operating permit (EPTOP) allows an operator from outside British Columbia to transport passengers into British Columbia.
+An extra-provincial temporary operating permit (EPTOP) allows a commercial operator from outside British Columbia to transport passengers into British Columbia.

 You must have a permit before you operate vehicle(s) for an extra-provincial undertaking originating outside of B.C.

 You are eligible to apply for this temporary operating permit if you don't hold a B.C. passenger transportation licence, and you hold:

 - A licence, issued by your home jurisdiction, with authority to operate beyond the boundaries of your home jurisdiction, and